Contents

 - The Injury and Illness Program Manager will respond to, or may assign, the investigation to one of the designated investigators.

-- To plan and perform the review, the Injury Review Program Investigator contacts:
+- To plan and perform the review, the Injury Review Program Manager contacts:

 - The injured employee’s supervisor and Division Safety Coordinator to notify them of the institutional classification